 Once the buns are done baking, remove them from the oven and brush the tops with the warm glaze.

 Allow the buns to cool slightly before serving.
 Enjoy your homemade hot cross buns!
-Feel free to make your buns your own by adding your own spices, dried fruits and other nutritional rich foods!
+Feel free to add your own spices, dried fruits and other nutritional rich foods to your taste!